vernemq/vmq-docs/configuration/http-pub.md

 * Number of Auth errors reported by the REST Publish API

 ## Misc Notes
-* The plugin allows the authentication and authorization flows to override mountpoint, qos and topic.
+* The plugin allows the authentication and authorization flows to override mountpoint, max_message_size, qos and topic.
 * Currently, the regular (non m5) authentication and authorization flow is used.
 * The query string payload does not allow to set user parameters.
-* The plugin currently does not check the maximum payload size.
+* The plugin currently doescheck the maximum payload size before base64 decoding.
 * The plugin always expect MQTT-based authentication.
 * The verbs "put" and "post" are supported.
 There is no difference in functionality.